China-U.S. Relations - Biden

 Biden used his first visit to the Pentagon as commander in chief 10 February 2021 to announce the formation of a new Defense Department China Task Force, charged with reexamining the U.S. approach in areas from strategy and force posture to technology and intelligence.
 “The task force will work quickly, drawing on civilian and military experts across the department to provide within the next few months recommendations to [Defense] Secretary [Lloyd] Austin on key priorities and decision points so that we can chart a strong path forward on China-related matters," Biden told reporters.

 A March 2021 Pew poll found that Americans express substantial concern when asked about eight specific issues in the U.S.-China relationship.
-About three-quarters or more say that each issue is at least somewhat serious.
+About three-quarters or more say that each issue was at least somewhat serious.
 Still, four problems stand out for being ones that half or more describe as very serious: cyberattacks from China, the loss of U.S. jobs to China, China’s growing military power and China’s policies on human rights.
-Tensions between mainland China and Hong Kong or Taiwan are seen as less serious problems for most Americans.
-While about three-quarters say these two geopolitical issues are at least somewhat serious problems, only about three-in-ten say they are very serious.
+Tensions between mainland China and Hong Kong or Taiwan were seen as less serious problems for most Americans.
+While about three-quarters say these two geopolitical issues were at least somewhat serious problems, only about three-in-ten say they were very serious.

 Chinese State Councilor and Foreign Minister Wang Yi elaborated China's three bottom lines in effectively managing and controlling divergences in China-US relations during his meeting with US Deputy Secretary of State Wendy Sherman on 26 July 2021 during Sherman's visit to north China's port city of Tianjin.